jdm/tiger/docs/exporting.md

 [String manipulation helpers](https://github.com/davidB/handlebars_misc_helpers#string-transformation) are also available.

+## Using Spritesheet Data in Templates

+Spritesheet data that can be referenced in template files is described in the following tables:

 ### Global Variables

-The spritesheet data that can be referenced in the template is described in the following tables:

 | Field       | Type                      | Description                                              |
 | :---------- | :------------------------ | :------------------------------------------------------- |